 Please note, the BGS is not able to advise on specific flooding events or queries on individual home buyer reports.

-Since the Flood & Water Management Act came into force in 2010 the Lead Local Flood Authority (LLFA) has had a duty to investigate all flooding except from rivers or sewers.
+Since the Flood & Water Management Act came into force in 2010 the Lead Local Flood Authority (LLFA) has had a duty to investigate to the extent it feels necessary or appropriate.
 An internet search should enable you to find out the LLFA for your area.
 The LLFA, e.g. a county council, may have delegated the duty to investigate flooding to local district councils.

 The duty to investigate does not require the LLFA to tackle groundwater flooding but merely keep a record of the investigation.
 However, they may be able to advise on a course of action.